cytra/SOP-CORS-Lab/README.md

 3. **Start Server 1 (CORS-Enabled Server)**

-   Execute the following command to start Server 1 on Port 5000:
+   In Terminal 1, execute the following command to start Server 1 on Port 5000:

    ```bash
    python server.py